-Ryan Longstreth joined the Northwood University baseball coaching staff in August of 2019 and will work as the Timberwolf pitching coach.
+Ryan Longstreth joined the Northwood University baseball coaching staff in the fall of 2019.
+Longstreth serves as the assistant pitching coach.

-Longstreth has spent the past three years working as an assistant coach at Beaverton High School and the Gladwin Post 171 American Legion summer team.
+Prior to Northwood, Longstreth spent three years working as an assistant coach at Beaverton High School and the Gladwin Post 171 American Legion summer team.

 As a player, Longstreth was drafted in the 2012 MLB Draft by the Detroit Tigers.
 He spent three plus years at various levels of the Tigers minor league system, finishing with a career 3.46 ERA in 125 professional innings pitched.
 Longstreth was a 2012 Florida State League All-Star selection with the Lakeland Flying Tigers.